MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-list-elevation-requests.md

 ### List elevation requests for a device response

-Here is an example of the JSON response.
+The following is an example of the JSON response.

 > [!NOTE]
-> The response list shown here may be truncated for brevity.
+> The response list shown may be truncated for brevity.
 All elevation requests will be returned from an actual call.

 ```json
 {